5. Prepare MySQL Database

-- Select - “Custom IP” in source and enter the stream manager's elastic IP address with its CIDR. (typing a “ / ” after the ip address will auto suggest CIDR values for you select)
+- Select - “Custom IP” in the source and enter the stream manager's elastic IP address with its CIDR. (typing a “ / ” after the IP address will auto-suggest CIDR values for you to select)

 - Additionally, you will need to add the private IP address of the Stream Manager to the security group - this will be assigned after the Stream Manager instance is associated with the reserved IP address.
 Alternatively, you can add the stream manager security group id.

-- Alternatively, if you choose "custom" you can also enter security group ID (
+- Alternatively, if you choose "custom" you can also enter the security group ID (

 - For source, select “My IP” to add your IP address to the whitelist of the RDS security group.
-This will ensure that you can connect to MySql from your desktop and populate the database schema using a RDS client.
-When you select My IP in source amazon will auto fill in your CIDR too. (note: AWS may have already added this by default)
+This will ensure that you can connect to MySql from your desktop and populate the database schema using an RDS client.
+When you select My IP in source amazon will auto-fill in your CIDR too. (note: AWS may have already added this by default)